thmasTangCN/Balancics/README.md

 Balancics （衡论）

-On the Interaction Between Human Thought and the Real World —— Dedicated to ordinary individuals and civilizations hammered by truth
+A research on the Interaction between Human Thought and the Real World ——Dedicated to the small figures and civilizations hammered by truth

 Author: Tang Le
 Version: 3.0